mesax1/juanpml/src/content/post/problem-first-approach.md

 ## Conclusion: Value Creation, Not Technology Implementation

-At its core, effective AI integration is about creating value through deliberate problem-solving—not implementing technology for its own sake.
+At its core, effective AI integration is about creating value through deliberate problem-solving, not implementing technology for its own sake.
 By structuring your AI journey with the problem-first approach outlined in this article, you can:

 - **Avoid the Hype Trap:** Look beyond trendy tools to focus on measurable outcomes.
 - **Make Smarter Investments:** Allocate resources to AI initiatives with a clear ROI.